Crispy chicken fingers baked in the oven with a sweet and spicy BBQ sauce dipped in Ranch dressing.

 - Preheat the oven to 425 degrees.
 Spray a baking pan with cooking spray.

-- Slice the chicken breasts into strips.
-Add the chicken to the flour in a large zip top bag.
-Seal the bag and coat the chicken in flour.
+chicken and flour to a large zip top bag.
+Seal the bag and shake to coat the chicken in flour.

-- Place the panko and breadcrumbs in a dish.
+- Place the breadcrumbs, salt, and black pepper in a dish.
 Place the eggs in another dish.

 - Meanwhile, combine all the ingredients for the sauce in a small saucepan.
-Heat until boiling, stirring constantly.
-Reduce heat and simmer for 5 minutes.
+Heat on medium high heat until boiling, stirring constantly.
+Reduce heat and simmer for 5

 - Remove from the oven and serve with ranch dipping sauce.